chfoo/cobbles/README.md

 On Windows, the search path includes the exe folder, so you can place the dll files in the same folder.

 On MacOS, the search path may include the same directory as your application.
-But you can temporarily include library paths using the `DYLIB_LIBRARY_PATH` environment variable.
-For example: `DYLIB_LIBRARY_PATH=my/path/to/dylib/directory/ ./my_application`.
+But you can temporarily include library paths using the `DYLD_LIBRARY_PATH` environment variable.
+For example: `DYLD_LIBRARY_PATH=my/path/to/dylib/directory/ ./my_application`.

-On Linux, you can temporarily include library paths using the `LIB_LIBRARY_PATH` environment variable.
-For example: `LIB_LIBRARY_PATH=my/path/to/so/directory/ ./my_application`.
+On Linux, you can temporarily include library paths using the `LD_LIBRARY_PATH` environment variable.
+For example: `LD_LIBRARY_PATH=my/path/to/so/directory/ ./my_application`.

+Check the Cobbletext project for information about troubleshooting libraries.

 ## Heaps.io integration